leedeen01/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Displays all contacts stored in ClientNest..
+Displays all contacts stored in ClientNest.

 Format: `list`